Tuesday, November 6, 2012

 Holiday Hair Week - Tutorial #2: Perfect Ringlets

-Welcome back to Holiday Hair week my darlings:) Here today for day #2 is a fun tutorial that I've been wanting to share for a lonnng time!
-My reason being that I've been doing this to my hair off and on ever since I can remember, and its jus so easy and fun and uses no heat whatsoever!
-You just gotta try it.
+Welcome back to Holiday Hair week darlings:) Here today for day #2 is a fun tutorial that I've been wanting to share for a lonnng time!
+My reason being that I've been doing this to my hair off and on ever since I can remember, and its just so easy and uses no heat whatsoever!
+The thing that's different about this tutorial is that it's not a complete hairstyle as in I wouldn't ever really wear it out just like this without adding accessories and or doing some sort of hairstyle with it once I achieved the curls.
+Usually I would simply tie it all back in a bouncy ponytail, or run my fingers through the curls to loosen them up, but its up to you!
+It's definitely worth trying even just once though so you can have the fun experience:)

-These curls are just too gorgeous, and so fun because they are so different!
-Everyone will compliment you on your curls, and guaranteed people will be playing with, and 'bouncing' your curls all night so keep that in mind.haha This tutorial is more of a means to an end, meaning that while it is a great style just like this, I normally curl my hair, then style it somehow.
+These curls are just too bouncy and playful, and fun because they're so different!
+Everyone will compliment you on them, and guaranteed people will be playing with and 'bouncing' your curls all night so keep that in mind.haha This particular day I was actually styling my hait for our costumes, otherwise I wouldn't have parted it directly in the middle, but your part is up to you!
+Again this tutorial is more of a means to an end, meaning that while it is just fine the way it is, I normally curl my hair then style it somehow.
 You just don't want to cover up or undo all that gorgeous curl!
 I'll give a list of styling ideas at the end of the post.
 For now, here's how ya get it done!!

 Supplies needed: